 Black Software fits into the Ethnic Software category lineup.
 It originated in the Black American market when Africans and African Americans sold titles they made at home.
 Black Software and the software titles coded in localized languages constitute the complete product scope of Ethnic Software.
 It had humble beginnings.
 A DOS application software title named SELECT ( approximately 1985 ) was the first bilingual word-processor we knew.
 Popular with college professors and much more elegant than the LaTEX and WordPerfect apps they were using.
 SELECT could display panels of Spanish or French menus when you didn’t want the default English.

-forthcoming in 2018: The book Black Software: The Internet & Racial Justice, From the AfroNet to Black Lives Matter, from Oxford University Press by Professor Charlton McIIwain, Associate Professor for Media, Culture, and Communications at NYU where he is the Associate Dean for Faculty Development and Diversity at NYU’s Steinhardt School in New York City.
-The word “Black Software” will be appearing in the Oxford Dictionary as the book goes to market.
+The book Black Software: The Internet & Racial Justice, From the AfroNet, to Black Lives Matter, shipped Nov 1st from Oxford University Press.
+Author and Professor Charlton MciIwain, the Associate Professor for Media, Culture, and Communications at NYU, is on tour with book now and may coming to a city venue near you.
+Dr. Mcilwain is the Associate Dean for Faculty Development and Diversity at NYU’s Steinhardt School in New York City.
+When the definition for “Black Software” makes its debut in Oxford Dictionary we can let you know when you subscribe.

 Thank you from the bottom of our hearts!!

 You responded with your support and orders when we asked “Who wants more software choice?” as the blackSoftware genre was getting its legs.
 Your response hastened our move away from the multicultural software category to establish blackSoftware space and name in society.

 You said blackSoftware is great!
 You ordered games, screen savers, multimedia CD ROM titles, and clip art for your homes, schools, churches, battleships at sea, universities and small businesses and other locations.